the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit02/labs/lab0_pet/_index.md

 >>> my_pet = Pet()
 ```

 {{< code-action "Now that you've created a pet, let's give it a name." >}} I've named mine Ajax.
-You can name yours whatever you'd like
+You can name yours whatever you'd like.
 ```shell
 >>> my_pet.set_name("Ajax")
 ```